How to Match Names with Different Spelling in Excel – 8 Methods

 Using IF Formula both Matches and Differences

-• It will show the result as either Differ or Match.
+• It will return either Differ or Match.

 Using IF Formula both Matches and Differences